SblipDev/dremo/README.md

   </p>
 </p>

-## Installation and Running the COde.
+## Installation and Running the code.

 #### Python side: